In Conversation: Lucas Maassen & Margriet Craens

 What does art mean to you?

-LM: Too difficult!
-But to me, it’s one of the most essential things in life.
+LM: It’s one of the most essential things in life.
 Without art, life would suck.
+The world would not exist as we know it.

-MC: Without art, the world would not exist as we know it.
-Imagine no music, no creativity.
-It keeps people sensible.
+MC: Imagine no music, no creativity.
+Art makes people stay sensible.

 What’s the biggest challenge of being an artist?